PuzzlingGGG/Gandi-IDE-Tools/README.md

 # Gandi-IDE-Tools

-Gandi-IDE-Tools is a Chrome extension designed to enhance the Gandi IDE experience by providing a collection of developer tools.
+Gandi-IDE-Tools is a Chrome extension designed to enhance the Gandi IDE experience by providing a collection of helpful tools.
 With Gandi-IDE-Tools, you can easily enable or disable individual tools, execute them on-demand, and even run all enabled tools with a single click.

 ## Features